Codium-ai/pr-agent/docs/docs/installation/gitlab.md

 docker push codiumai/pr-agent:gitlab_webhook  # Push to your Docker repository
 ```

 6. Create a webhook in GitLab.
-Set the URL to ```http[s]://<PR_AGENT_HOSTNAME>/webhook```, the secret token to the generated secret from step 2, andenable the triggers `push`, `comments` and `merge request events`.
+Set the URL to ```http[s]://<PR_AGENT_HOSTNAME>/webhook```, the secret token to the generated secret from step 2, and enable the triggers `push`, `comments` and `merge request events`.

-7. Test your installation by opening a merge request or commenting or a merge request using one of CodiumAI's commands.
+7. Test your installation by opening a merge request or commenting on a merge request using one of CodiumAI's commands.
 boxes